Campylobacter Culture (Stool)

 Does this test have other names?

-Stool sample examination, fecal (poop) smear
+Stool sample exam, fecal (poop) smear

 What is this test?